MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 445.
+Assign Cookies

+Assume you are an awesome parent and want to give your children some cookies.
+But, you should give each child at most one cookie.

+Each child i has a greed factor g[i], which is the minimum size of a cookie that the child will be content with; and each cookie j has a size s[j].
+If s[j] >= g[i], we can assign the cookie j to the child i, and the child i will be content.
+Your goal is to maximize the number of your content children and output the maximum number.

 # LeetCode 448.
 Find All Numbers Disappeared in an Array

 Given an array nums of n integers where nums[i] is in the range [1, n], return an array of all the integers in the range [1, n] that do not appear in nums.